onzfonz/comp227/src/content/8/en/part8b.md

 #### 8.4 Express

-Add Express to your dependencies and create an HTTP GET endpoint *hello* that answers 'Hello Full Stack!'
+Add Express to your dependencies and create an HTTP GET endpoint ***hello*** that answers `'Hello Full Stack!'`

-The web app should be started with the commands *npm start* in production mode and *npm run dev* in development mode.
+The web app should be started with the commands `npm start` in production mode and `npm run dev` in development mode.
-The latter should also use *ts-node-dev* to run the app.
+The latter should also use ***ts-node-dev*** to run the app.

-Replace also your existing <i>tsconfig.json</i> file with the  following content:
+Replace also your existing *tsconfig.json* file with the  following content:

 ```json
 {